khairulomar/Covid-19/README.md

 ## Basis of forecasting model
 As China and South Korea are the only two countries that are heading towards a plateau in the outbreak, we can look on how the total number of cases evolved from the start until the number of cases stabilises.
 Although both countries have a fairly similar pattern as shown in the normalized plot below, the shape of the curvature and its timing differs - which required tailored model parameters for each country to be forecasted.
 <p>
-<b>Figure 4: Comparing how the number of cases reached a plateau in China versus Korea</b>
+<b>Figure 4: Comparing how the number of cases reached a plateau in China versus South Korea</b>
 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/china_korea.png?raw=true">
 <p>
 The <b>general logistic function</b> (or <b><a href="https://en.wikipedia.org/wiki/Generalised_logistic_function">Richard's curve</a></b>) is chosen as the basis of the forecasting model due to its resemblance to the life cycle of the outbreak.
 <p>
 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/richards_curve.PNG?raw=true">
 <p>
-Actual data to date is fit to this curve whereby the parameters used in the equation is fine tuned using <a href="https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html"><b>SciPy</b></a> package in Python via least squares method.
-Below are the results when the optimized model is applied to data for China and Korea to compare how it performs versus actual to date and the reasonable forecast to be expected.
+Actual data to date is fit to this curve whereby the parameters used in the equation is fine-tuned using <a href="https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html"><b>SciPy</b></a> package in Python via least squares method.
+Below are the results when the optimized model is applied to data for China and South Korea to compare how it performs versus actual cases to date and the reasonable forecast to be expected.
 For the purpose of this model, it is assumed that re-infection is very unlikely and a second peak of outbreak does not occur.
 <p>
 <b>Figure 5: Model fit results for China and South Korea</b>
 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/forecast_China.png?raw=true">